-Always, use sharp knife to make deep cuts on the meat pieces.
-The cuts ensures the deep penetration of marinade making it the perfect and juicy tandoori.
+Always, use sharp knife to make deep cuts on meat pieces.
+The cuts ensures the deep penetration of marinade making it perfect and juicy.

-The secret behind the best tandoori chicken is its marinade and the use of mustard oil.
+The secret behind the best tandoori chicken is it’s marination process and the use of mustard oil.
 So follow the two step marination exactly the way mentioned below.

 Always use thick curd, either the hung curd or the greek yogurt to make the marinade.

 If you do not have the access to Kashmiri red chili powder, use any medium hot chili powder to the marinade.
-You can also choose to use smoked paprika powder as well.
+You can also choose to use smoked paprika powder or cayenne pepper as well.

 For the best taste and flavors, make sure to use mustard oil only.
 However, if it not available in your part of the world, then you can go ahead to use any vegetable oil of choice.
 You can use melted butter as well.

 The longer you marinate the chicken, the better will be the flavor always.
 So, follow the marination time accordingly.
-If, in case you have the crunch of time, then try to marinate the chicken for minimum 4 hours at least.
+If, in case you have the crunch of time, then try to marinate it for minimum 4 hours at least.

-Sprinkle some chaat masala over the tandoori chicken before serving.
-Serve this smoky tandoori murgh with saffron rice or zafrani pulao along with onion rings, lemon wedges and mint yogurt chutney on the side.
+Sprinkle some chaat masala over the tandoori chicken and serve it with saffron rice or zafrani pulao along with some onion rings, lemon wedges and mint yogurt chutney on the side.

 You can also, serve it with nan or or any Indian flat bread.
 Enjoy it on its own as an appetiser/starter with chutney.

-How To Make Tandoori Chicken Recipe at Home – Step by Step Photo
+How To Make Tandoori Chicken Recipe at Home – Step by Step Photos

 For the recipe of tandoori chicken, we need to do the double marination as mentioned above in the post.
 The method involves the series of steps that I shall be mentioning in detail below.